bittorrent/BTIPs/BTIPS/BTIP-35.md

 ## Backwards Compatibility

-YES.
-It's a new feature and won't bring any break changes.
+This new feature is backward-compatible and won’t cause breaking changes.

 ## Test Cases

 ## Implementation